raspberrypilearning/lego-robot-car/en/step_2.md

 --- task ---

-Test your functions out by adding the following start-stop-start-stop sequence:
+Test your functions out by adding the following start–stop–start–stop sequence:

 --- code ---
 ---